Does Coolant Evaporate? (Coolant Loss)

 The optimal way to check for an external leak is through a visual examination.
 Old school, perhaps, but they’re often quite noticeable.

-Check around the rubber hoses, seals, and metallic clamps.
+Check around the flexible hoses, seals, and metallic clamps.
 If there is an external leak, you’ll probably find it somewhere around here.

-You should also look underneath the engine bay for any sign of water under your car.
-The engine should have been running for a little while first.
+You should also look underneath the engine bay for any indication of water under your car.
+The engine should have been operating for a little while first.

 For a more comprehensive check, consider a UV dye.
 You can buy these from most good parts stores.